-- Metal tools cling to a magnetized rail, keeping items in view and easy to retrieve; starting around $30.
+Hang metal tools on a magnetized rail, keeping items in view and easy to retrieve; starting around $30.
 Simply screw the rail to wall studs to safely hold the weight of the tools (it’s an idea you may be drawn to.)

 Yard and Garden Gear

-- Transform an old cabinet into a nifty garage storage unit on wheels.
-Hunt down an old four-drawer filing cabinet for a few dollars at a garage sale.
+Transform an old filing cabinet into storage bins for various yard tools.
 Remove the drawers, turn it on its backside, and use a couple afternoons to apply paint and pegboard sides.
 Less than $25.

-- Hold heavy tools, long-handled implements, ladders, and more.
-Long steel rails with extruded holes mount high on the garage wall and secure to studs.
-Arrange a series of hooks and pegs on the rail to hang big tools.
+Mount heavy tools, long-handled implements, and ladders on long steel rails with extruded holes high on the garage wall and secured to studs.
+Add hooks and pegs on the rail to hang big tools.
 Two 48-inch rails sell for $22.

-- Keep bottles of fertilizers, repellants, and lubricants upright and easy to retrieve.
-A can rack ($15) prevents cans and bottles from tumbling off shelves.
+Use a can rack to keep bottles of fertilizers, repellants, and lubricants upright and easy to retrieve.
+Rack ($15) prevents cans and bottles from tumbling off shelves.